shanpy/pengyin-site/posts/2019/AI/coursera-machine-learning-notes/index.md

 ###Train the NN

-- pick a network architecture
+1. pick a network architecture
-- choose the layout of your neural network, including how many hidden units in each layer and how many layers in total you want to have: `Number of input units = dimension of features x^(i)`
+2. choose the layout of your neural network, including how many hidden units in each layer and how many layers in total you want to have: `Number of input units = dimension of features x^(i)`

 - Number of output units = number of classes
 - Number of hidden units per layer = usually more the better (must balance with cost of computation as it increases with more hidden units) *Defaults: 1 hidden layer.
 If you have more than 1 hidden layer, then it is recommended that you have the same number of units in every hidden layer.*

-####Training a Neural Network
 ![](/images/2019/AI/bp_9.png)